 - Adrenal suppression.
 When ENTOCORT EC is taken for a long period of time (chronic use), adrenal suppression can happen.
 This is a condition in which the adrenal glands do not make enough steroid hormones.
 Symptoms of adrenal suppression include: tiredness, weakness, nausea and vomiting and low blood pressure.
 Tell your healthcare provider if you are under stress or have any symptoms of adrenal suppression during treatment with ENTOCORT EC.

+- Increased risk of infection.
 ENTOCORT EC weakens your immune system.
 Taking medicines that weaken your immune system makes you more likely to get infections.
-Avoid contact with people who have contagious diseases such as chicken pox or measles, while taking ENTOCORT EC.
+Avoid contact with people who have contagious diseases, such as chicken pox or measles, while taking ENTOCORT EC.
+Tell your healthcare provider right away if you come in contact with anyone who has chicken pox or measles.

 Tell your healthcare provider about any signs or symptoms of infection during treatment with ENTOCORT EC, including:

-The most common side effects of ENTOCORT EC include:
+T he most common side effects of ENTOCORT EC in adults include:

 - infection in your air passages (respiratory infection)